AnastasiaRassi/Kedra_Scraping_Original_Task/README.md

 the registry.
 Its cron expression and timezone come from `.env`; enable the schedule in the Dagster UI when ready.

-Dagster always forces the spider subprocess to `SCRAPE_MODE=ingestion`, so text extraction happens in the separate `scraped_documents` asset rather than in the spider subprocess.
+The spider subprocess only ever ingests raw bytes; text extraction always happens in the separate `scraped_documents` asset rather than in the spider subprocess.

 ## Partitioning